Nunavik: Economy

-Nunavik is rich in mineral deposits where Raglan Mine, situated near Salluit, is one of the largest mines in the region.
+Nunavik is rich in mineral deposits.
+Raglan Mine (nickel), situated near Salluit, is one of the largest mines in the region.
 It is linked by all-weather roads to an airstrip at Kattiniq/Donaldson Airport and to the concentrate, storage and ship-loading facilities at Deception Bay.
 Production began at the mine in 1997.
 The current mine life is estimated at more than 30 years.

 Because the site is situated in the subarctic permafrost region, it requires special construction and mining techniques to protect the fragile permafrost and to address other environmental issues.
 The average annual temperature is -10 C with an average ambient temperature underground of -15 C. There are plans to increase production at a new mine in Raglan South.

 Arts and culture

 The villages of Nunavik are populated predominately by Inuit.
 Much like their Nunavummiut neighbours to the North, the Nunavimmiut carve sculptures from soapstone and eat primarily caribou and fish.
-On clear nights, the aurora is often visible, and outdoors activities are abundant in this region.
+On clear nights, the aurora is often visible, and outdoor activities are abundant in this region.

 Government

 Nunavik, along with the Quebec portion of the James Bay region (or Jamésie in French), is part of the administrative region of Nord-du-Québec.
 The James Bay and Northern Quebec Agreement of 1978 led to greater political autonomy for most of the Nunavik region with the founding of the Kativik Regional Government.
 All inhabitants of the 14 northern villages, both Inuit and non-Inuit, vote in regional elections.
-The Kativik Regional Government is financed by the Government of Quebec (50%), the Government of Canada (25%), and local revenues (25%).The Agreement also led to the creation of the Kativik Regional Police Force, which has been providing police services in the Kativik region since 1996.
+Agreements with the Québec Government provide 72 per cent of KRG’s funding.
+The federal government contributes 18 per cent, and the remaining 10 per cent comes from other revenue sources.
+The Agreement also led to the creation of the Kativik Regional Police Force (KRPF), which has been providing police services in the Kativik region since 1996.
 The KRPF was renamed as the Nunavik Police Service (NPS) in mid-2021.

 The Makivik Corporation, headquartered in Kuujjuaq, represents the Inuit of Northern Quebec in their relations with the governments of Quebec and Canada.
 They are seeking greater political autonomy for the region and have recently negotiated an agreement defining their traditional rights to use the resources of the offshore islands of Nunavik, all of which are part of Nunavut.

 The Cree village of Whapmagoostui, which forms an enclave on the eastern shore of Hudson Bay near the northern village of Kuujjuarapik, is part of the Cree Regional Authority, which itself has been incorporated into the Grand Council of the Crees (Eeyou Istchee).
 The Naskapi Nation of Kawawachikamach, of the Côte-Nord region to the south of Nunavik, owns an exclusive hunting and trapping area in southern Nunavik and is represented in the Kativik Regional Government.